b-lukaszuk/BS_wJ_eng/contents/tic_tac_toe.md

 `catch` construct.
 First we `try` to make an integer out of the string obtained from the user (`parse(Int, move)`).
 This may fail (e.g., because we got the letter `"a"` instead of the number `"2"`).
-Such a failure, will result in an error that will terminate the program execution.
+Such a failure, will result in an error that would normally terminate the program execution.
 We don't want that to happen, so we `catch` a possible error and instead of terminating the program, we just `return false`.
 If the `try` succeeds, we skip the `catch` part and go straight to the next statement after the `try`-`catch` block (`return (num in eachindex(board)) && isFree2Take(board[num])`) that we already discussed.

-Finally, we declare `getUserMove` a function that asks the user for a move and is quite persistent about it.
+Finally, we declare `getUserMove`, a function that asks the user for a move and is quite persistent about it.
 If the user gives a correct move the first time (`input::Str = getUserInput("Enter your move: ")`) then the while loop condition (`!isMoveLegal(input, gameBoard)`) is false and the loop isn't executed at all (we move to the return statement).
-However, if the user plays tricks on us and want to smuggle an illegal move (or maybe the just did it absent-mindedly) then the condition (`!isMoveLegal(input, gameBoard)`) is true and `while` it is we nag them for a correct move (`"Illegal move.
+However, if the user plays tricks on us and wants to smuggle an illegal move (or maybe they just did it absent-mindedly) then the condition (`!isMoveLegal(input, gameBoard)`) is true and `while` it is we nag the user for a correct move
+(`"Illegal move.
 Try again.
 Enter your move: "`).

-> Note.
-Using `while` loop always carries a risk of it being infinite, that's
-> why it is worth to know that you can always press
-> [Ctrl+C](https://en.wikipedia.org/wiki/Control-C) that should terminate the
-> program execution.

 OK, and how about a computer move.